d13co/ghostofavm/README.md

   - e.g. timestamp + txn counter to calculate TPS

 _* You can simulate with 128x account references instead of the usual 64x for real calls_

+### Why ghost contract?

+Why do it with a ghost contract instead of a deployed application?

+Usually because you need portability to all networks (e.g. explorers, supporting localnets, etc.) or zero-dependency code (a deployed application being updated will not break your code.)

+Other reasons could include minimizing the operational complexity (read: laziness) of maintaining contracts for the purpose of simulating reads against.

+⚠ If you only care about a single network, a deployed application that you simulate against will outperform a ghost contract.
+Requests will be smaller on the wire, because the application bytecode does not need to be included on every request, and executing will usually be faster (undocumented empirical finding.)

 ## How